-LEGARDEUR DE TILLY, CHARLES, navigator, governor of Trois-Rivières, member of the Communauté des Habitants, business man, furtrader, councillor of the Conseil Souverain of New France; b. probably 1614 at Thury-Harcourt (Haute-Normandie), son of René Legardeur de Tilly and Catherine de Cordé; d.
-10 Nov.
+LEGARDEUR DE TILLY, CHARLES, navigator, governor of Trois-Rivières, member of the Communauté des Habitants, business man, fur-trader, councillor of the Conseil Souverain of New France; b. probably 1614 at Thury-Harcourt (Normandie), son of René Legardeur de Tilly and Catherine de Cordé; buried 10 Nov.
 1695 at Quebec.

 Charles Legardeur was 22 when he landed at Quebec in 1636, with his brother Pierre Legardeur de Repentigny.
 He was said at that time to be “proficient in the art of navigation,” which is quite probable, since in 1645 we find him in command of a ship that was plying between Quebec and the mother country.